Charles E W Bean, Diaries, AWM38 3DRL 606/44/1 - May - June 1916 - Part 2

 overdone; but I also suffer

-because ^tho ‘ many o / men
+because ^tho‘ many o / men

-salute me thro' courtesy (& one
+salute me thro' curtesy (& one

 is particularly anxious not to